 MAHC was established in 1969 and is comprised of a highly experienced and qualified team of professionals in the diverse areas of law practiced by the firm.
-MAHC is reputed to be one of the few law firms in Mexico that offers first class litigation services, encompassing virtually every aspect of commercial, civil and administrative legal procedures, including domestic and international arbitration, as well as a consulting legal area in matters related to financial, banking, regulatory, corporate, restructurings, real estate, energy and communications.
+MAHC is reputed to be one of the few law firms in Mexico that offers first class litigation services, encompassing virtually every aspect of commercial, civil and administrative legal procedures, including domestic and international arbitration, as well as a consulting legal area to prevent risks in matters related to corporate, financial, banking, regulatory, restructurings, real estate, energy communications, designing implementing strategies to promptly and efficiently address, mitigate and neutralize risks and crisis.

-MBA, established in 2006, is comprised by professionals with high experience in general corporate matters, restructurings, corporate finance, mergers and acquisitions, joint-ventures, cross border transactions, real estate, local and cross border trust structures and testamentary successions, as well as regulatory matters.
+MBA, established in 2006, is comprised by professionals with high experience standards in providing quality and personal legal services in general corporate matters, restructurings, financial matters, corporate mergers and acquisitions, jointventures, commercial matters, contractual relationships, cross border transactions, real estate, local and cross border trust structures and testamentary successions, as well as regulatory matters.